top of page

 A Life of Service

-For nearly two decades, Stephanie has served Marion County as a dedicated science educator, making a lasting impact in both parochial and public schools.
+For more than two decades, Stephanie has served Marion County as a dedicated science educator, making a lasting impact in both parochial and public schools.
 Her classroom is built on curiosity, critical thinking, and hands-on learning that brings science to life.

 Students in Stephanie’s classroom engage in immersive STEM projects, participate in Science Fairs, explore the universe inside the Star Lab, attend meaningful field trips, and help maintain a thriving classroom greenhouse.
 She believes learning should be experienced, not just memorized.